wtx-labs/qualtrics-api-client-java/README.md

 A lightweight Java client library for Qualtrics API integration.
 Built for Java developers who need to integrate their applications with the Qualtrics Employee Experience platform. 🚀

 This API client provides type-safe Java interfaces for Qualtrics API, enabling seamless management of:
+- Bulk importing contacts along with their transaction data
+- Creating, managing, and sending surveys to contacts
+- Tracking and managing contact history and activity
+- Exporting contact data for external use
-- Participant directories
+- Managing participants within Employee Experience project directories
-- EX projects
+- Creating and administering EX projects and their participants
-- Project invitations
-- Employee experience operations
+- Retrieving project IDs for participants with incomplete project involvement

 ## ✨ Why Choose This Client?